 Project Fliers.
 At least 10 working days prior to the start of work, the PIM shall prepare and deliver one flier to each property owner potentially impacted by the highway work zone such as properties with direct access to the highway, nearby businesses, schools, homes, churches or others who rely on regular traffic access in the construction zone.
 The flier shall be developed using the CDOT template.
 An email containing the flier shall also be sent to all those known to use the project limits having significant or daily use of the roadway contained within the project corridor.
 Examples of these are bus services, community centers, schools.
 Additional fliers may be required, as directed, and may be delivered via http://uspseverydoordirectmail.com, the use of a mailing list from county GIS mapping, or other approved method.
+Fliers will also be posted on social media.

 3